-In September 2015, the FASB issued Accounting Standards Update 2015-16, "Business Combinations (Topic 805): Simplifying the Accounting for Measurement-Period Adjustments" ("ASU 2015-16").
-ASU 2015-16 provides guidance to more clearly articulate the accounting requirements for measurement-period adjustments related to a business combination.
-ASU 2015-16 is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2015, which will be our fiscal year beginning February 1, 2016.
-Early adoption is permitted and the Company adopted ASU 2015-16 in the third quarter of fiscal 2016.
+In April 2015, the FASB issued Accounting Standards Update 2015-03, "Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs" ("ASU 2015-03").
+ASU 2015-03 simplifies the presentation of debt issuance costs.
+ASU 2015-03 is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2015, which was our fiscal year beginning February 1, 2016.
+The Company adopted this guidance in the first quarter of fiscal 2017.
 The adoption of this standard did not have a material impact on our results of operations or disclosures.